Whether you call it acid reflux, GERD, or gastroesophageal reflux disease, it doesn't feel good when your stomach acid backs up.

 Soon after going to bed, he awakened with indigestion and mixed a teaspoon of baking soda with a small amount of water.
 Less than a minute after drinking it, he said, he collapsed in agony when a two-and-a-half-inch rupture occurred in the inner curve of his stomach.

-Just make sure to use your common sense when trying any home remedy, even those that seem pretty boring.
+Just make sure to use your common sense when trying any home remedy – even those that seem pretty boring.

-- Home Remedies for Upset Stomach
+- 7 Home Remedies for Upset Stomach to Soothe Indigestion

-- Home Remedies for Headaches
+- The Best Home Remedies for Stomach Flu Treatment

 - Things We’re Embarrassed to Talk About – What’s a Healthy Bowel Movement?